HuntsmanCancerInstitute/hciR/README.md

 ## RNA-seq workflows at [HCI]

 This package is intended to work with the [tidyverse] and therefore imports but does not load [DESeq2] and other [Bioconductor] packages.
-It was mainly designed to simplify basic [RNA-seq workflows] so users can focus on writing [R Markdown] reports.

 Use `devtools` to install the package from GitHub.

 ```r
 library(devtools)
 install_github("HuntsmanCancerInstitute/hciR")
 ```

+To learn more about the package, check the [Markdown] files in the [inst/Rmd] directory.
-A few sample Markdown files are in the [inst/Rmd] directory and rendered output in the [docs] directory, which are best viewed from the Github pages.
+The rendered output is in the [docs] directory, which are best viewed from the Github pages.

 1. [pasilla_DESeq.html] - Load pasilla count matrix and samples, run DESeq2, plot PCA and heatmaps.
 2. [pasilla_flex.html] - Browse linked MA plot, volcano plot, and result table in a [Flex dashboard] using [Crosstalk].